aws/eks-distro/docs/contents/users/install/partners.md

 ## Kubermatic

 Amazon EKS Distro can be installed using KubeOne by Kubermatic.
-KubeOne is an infrastructure-agonistic and open source Kubernetes cluster lifecycle management tool that automates the deployment and Day 2 operations of single Kubernetes clusters.
+KubeOne is an infrastructure-agnostic and open source Kubernetes cluster lifecycle management tool that automates the deployment and Day 2 operations of single Kubernetes clusters.
 Thanks to KubeOne’s Terraform integration and ease of use, infrastructure responsibles can install EKS Distro on AWS and Amazon Linux 2